-The object and purpose of Iron Road under this Plan shall be to furnish benefits for certain preventive care services and for the diagnosis and treatment of illness and injury to sick and injured Members of Iron Road, including dependents of certain Members as designated by the Board.
-Iron Road provides medical benefits to eligible Company retirees and their eligible spouses under other plans.
+The object and purpose of Iron Road under this Plan shall be to furnish benefits for certain preventive care services and for the diagnosis and treatment of illness and injury to sick and injured company retirees and their eligible spouses including dependents of certain Members as designated by the Board.
+Iron Road provides medical benefits to Active Employees and their eligible family members under other plans.